Orlando Man Awarded Over $1 Million In Suit Against City

 Orlando personal injury lawyers

 If you or a loved one were hurt on someone else’s property, it could be because the owner, manager, or maintenance company did not take reasonable steps to prevent guests from being hurt.
-For a free consultation about your case, contact the experienced Orlando premises liability lawyers of The Pendas Law Firm.
+For a free consultation about your case, contact the experienced Orlando injury lawyers of The Pendas Law Firm.
 Our dedicated personal injury lawyers serve clients in Orlando, Tampa, Fort Myers, Jacksonville, West Palm Beach, Fort Lauderdale & Miami.